87th Division (National Revolutionary Army): History

 In May–June 1944 the unit took part, along with its sister 88th Division, in the Burma Campaign, where it saw action along the Burma Road as part of Wei Lihuang's Chinese Expeditionary Force.
-When their offensive against the Japanese-held town of Lungling failed, the 87th Division commander Major General Zhang Shaoxun almost committed suicide.
+When their offensive against the Japanese-held town of Longling failed, the 87th Division commander Major General Zhang Shaoxun almost committed suicide.
 Around this time it was briefly commanded by Major General Huang Yen before Zhang resumed command in 1945.
+In June 1945, the 36th, 87th, 88th, and honorary 1st divisions were awarded the Flying Tiger Flag for the recapture of Longling.

 After the surrender of Japan in 1945, the 87th Division took part in the Chinese Civil War.
 During the civil war it notably fought in northeastern China (Manchuria) against the Communists under Lin Biao, in the second and third battles of Siping (1946–47).
 Reportedly many of the 87th Division troops consisted of new recruits that only had one week's training.
 The Communists fought the 87th Division at Nong'an in March 1946, and later it fought in defense of the city of Siping with the 54th Division in June, under the command of Chen Mingren.
 Despite multiple Communist offensives into the city the Nationalist line held, although the brunt of the casualties were taken by the 87th.